OlgaDetko/Controlled-Ice-Cream-Truck/README.md

 Controllerd Ice Cream is an university project made by Olga Detko and Małgorzata Marczyk - student's at Electric Department of Poznan University of Technology.
 Remote control the car is possible thanks to the application RoboRemoFree on Android and via Bluetooth connection (USART).
-There are 4 button responible for direction and 1 using for pretending Ice Cream Truck - evokes colorfull lights and special sound.
+There are 4 button responible for direction and 1 using for evoke special sound.
 The power supply of STM32 board and engine is from powerbank.

 ## Tools